Blananas2/The-KTANE-Machine/1) README.md

 **How to use the bot:**
 - Find the text file named after the module you would like to solve.
-- Copy your code into your IDE of choice (or tio.run).
+- Copy the entire code in the text file into your IDE of choice (or tio.run).
 - Only change the variables at the very top of the code _before_ the 1st single line gap.
 - Run the code for the answer to be placed into the console.